NarasimhaRajuKotnala/Airelogic/README.md

 Once MongoDB is running on port 27017 Run the BugtrackerApplication as a Java Application:

+There is configuration file MongoDBConfig.java which loads few rows of User,Bug,Comment & history data to work with.
+I used this file for testing purposes and can be disposed in a production environment.

 =====================================================================================

 The features provided by this application are listed below.